 - Interfaces pages: You can add Locations as a column to the grid.

 - Create Profile page: When you are configuring a profile, you can set scan inclusions and exclusions based on locations.
-See Configure profiles.
+See Configure profile for distributed scan.

 Create labels to group interfaces by various attributes, such as organization or team, manufacturer.
 You can also mark devices that are not managed by Tanium, including printers, IP phones, and networking devices such as routers and switches.